a432511/breadwallet/README.md

 device.
 It is never stored on any server.
 Your private keys are generated from your seed as needed and then immediately wiped from memory.
 Additionally, iOS keychain data persists even if the app is deleted.
-If you accidentally delete breadwallet and reinstall it, your wallet will be automatically recreated from the seed stored on the keychain.
+If you accidentally delete vertlet and reinstall it, your wallet will be automatically recreated from the seed stored on the keychain.
 (Be sure to do a factory reset if you sell or give away your device!)